OctopusDeploy/blog/blog/2020-10/choco-laptop-install/index.md

 ![Scheduled Trigger](images/scheduledtrigger.png "width=500")

-This should now trigger daily at the time you set, and in this instance, I selected 12.30pm as it's when most people go on lunch.
+This will trigger daily at the time you set.
+I selected 12.30 pm as that’s when most people go on lunch.

-You can see all of the configuration in this blog on our [samples instance](https://samples.octopus.app) by logging in as Guest, and selecting the **Target - Windows** Space.
+You can see all of the configuration in this blog on our [samples instance](https://samples.octopus.app) by logging in as Guest, and selecting the **Target - Windows** space.

 ## Conclusion

 Octopus Runbooks and Chocolatey work well together and give you a lot of flexibility to help you automate the installation and configuration of laptops, desktops, and servers both on-premises and in the cloud.
-They take away the need to install thousands or potentially tens of thousands of applications across your organizations infrastructure.
-If you want to see this in action we recently presented a webinar with [Paul Broadwith](https://blog.pauby.com) from Chocolatey about [Operations automation with Octopus Runbooks and Chocolatey](https://www.youtube.com/watch?v=E0z4QbwTuBg), which showed how easy this was to do with Runbooks on cloud infrastructure.
+They take away the need to install thousands or potentially tens of thousands of applications across your organization’s infrastructure.
+If you want to see this in action, I recently presented a webinar with [Paul Broadwith](https://blog.pauby.com) from Chocolatey about [Operations automation with Octopus Runbooks and Chocolatey](https://www.youtube.com/watch?v=E0z4QbwTuBg), which showed how easy this was to do with runbooks on cloud infrastructure.